Medically Reviewed By | Dr. Kate Panawash, PT, NCS, DPT

-Calf pain, especially when it’s brought on by tightness, can be helped with physical therapy.
+Calf pain, especially when it’s brought on by overuse, can be helped with physical therapy.
 A practitioner will prescribe you specific exercises to correct imbalances/issues or aid in the recovery from an injury.

 The manipulation and loosening of muscles with hands can reduce tension or pain.
 A massage therapist can target the soft tissues in the calf to combat problems.